What is statutory sick pay (SSP)?

 SSP is not means tested, so your savings and other income won't be taken into account when calculating the sick pay you'll receive.

-Do I have to pay tax on sick pay?
+Do I have to pay tax on statutory sick pay?

-As statutory sick pay will probably be lower than your usual salary, though, you may find that your income is covered by the annual tax-free allowance (£11,850) so, in practice, you won't have as much - if any - tax to pay.
+As statutory sick pay will probably be lower than your usual salary, though, you may find that your income is covered by the annual tax-free allowance (which is currently £11,850, rising to £12,500 in the 2019/20 tax year) so, in practice, you won't have as much - if any - tax to pay.

 How long does SSP pay out for?